adrihor/pythonista-dropbox/README.rst

 * Inside of the `site-packages` directory create a directory named `pythonista_dropbox`
-* Inside of the `site-pacages` directory create scripts with the following names and paste the contents from the scripts with the same name from this package:
+* Inside of the `site-packages` directory create scripts with the following names and paste the contents from the scripts with the same name from this package:

 * pipista.py
 * dropbox_pipista.py

 Open and run the `pipista.py` script to install the setuptools package.

-* Inside of the `pythonista_dropbox` directory create a directory named `client_scripts`
-* Create scripts with the following names and paste the contents from the scripts with the same name from this package:
+* Create scripts with the following names and paste the contents from the scripts with the same name from this package.
+These scripts are in site-packages/pythonista_dropbox

   + adapters.py
   + sensitive_data.py